 - Farmhouse Kitchen Details & Cost Breakdown

-Our main bathroom saw a huge transformation as we updated and replaced almost everything except the tub.
+The main bathroom saw a huge transformation when we updated and replaced almost everything except the tub.
 See before-and-after shots with details here:

-In 2016 I repainted it all white and we’re enjoying how light and bright it is now.
+(Note: In 2016 I repainted it all white in preparation for selling and we enjoyed how light and bright it became).

-Two bedrooms face the front of the house, one is decorated for our daughter and the other is now a guest room since our son has moved out.
-We’ve done a couple room makeovers for them, and these rooms contain the popular (and magazine-featured!) brown paper flooring:
+Two bedrooms face the front of the house, one was decorated for our daughter and the other became a guest room once our son moved out.
+We've completed a couple of room makeovers for them, and these rooms contain the popular (and magazine-featured!) brown paper flooring: